 “Christianity offers salvation and love”.
 OK…but that whole church and community won’t fit in here.
 And I’m not sure I can squeeze in all that obedience either.
 Let me play with it.

-“Christ has already paid the fare for you to travel the narrow path through the doors of eternal happiness.”
+“Christ has already paid the fare for you to travel the narrow path to eternal happiness.”
 OK…but your competition says they paid the fare for me to travel this much wider and smoother path over here.

-“Believe in me, Love Me and love your neighbors.
+“Believe in me, Love Me, and love your neighbors.
 That’s all you have to do to be saved.”
-OK…but your competition says if I believe and love him, I can love all my neighbors too and he’ll throw in drugs, alcohol, and sex.
-These things are kind of important accessories to me right now.
+OK…but your competition says if I believe and love him, he’ll throw in drugs, alcohol, and sex.
+These things are kind of cool accessories to me right now.

 “Remember me.”
 OK…but your competition sure is loud and he takes up a lot of my time.

-“You may not understand now; but some day you will understand what I have done for you.
+“You may not understand now, but someday you will understand what I offer you.
 Call me and you will find that I am right here.”
 OK… but right now your competition seems to be taking good care of me.

-Jesus practices a passive perseverance style of sales.
-He doesn’t scream at us to be saved.
+Jesus doesn’t scream at us to be saved.
 He tells us He is here when we need Him.
 (And then He is.)
-He does not rant and rave about how evil we all are.
-He calmly explains the issues we face and what we he is offering.
+He does not rant and rave about how evil we are.
+He calmly explains the issues and what he is offering.